A year in the microbial life of the Arctic Ocean

 Supervisors

-Professor Thomas Mock, University of East Anglia
+Professor Thomas Mock, ENV, UEA

-Dr Richard Leggett, Earlham Institute
+Dr Richard Leggett, The Earlham Institute

 Dr Fanny Monteiro, School of Geographical Sciences, University of Bristol